FineUploader/fine-uploader/readme.md

 * Upload directories via drag and drop (Chrome 21+).
 * [Include parameters in the query string OR the request body.](http://blog.fineuploader.com/2012/11/include-params-in-request-body-or-query.html)
 * Submit files to be uploaded via the API.
+* Split up a file into multiple requests (file chunking/partitioning).
 * Any many more!

 <br/>